-Jonathan has been a psychotherapist and counsellor for fourteen years.
+Jonathan has been a psychotherapist and counsellor for more than twenty years.
 He has an MA in Existential Psychotherapy and a post-graduate diploma in Counselling, utilising a cognitive behavioural model.
 Jonathan continues to develop his clinical skills through ongoing professional development opportunities.

 He has extensive experience working with individuals and couples in a variety of clinical settings.
 He has worked as a counsellor and psychotherapist in the voluntary, charitable and private sectors, in both day care and residential settings.
 Jonathan worked for a number of years for the NHS in the Sleep Disorders Centre at St Thomas’ hospital where he was involved in a large research project looking at the effectiveness of Cognitive Behavioural Therapy in the treatment of insomnia.

-Jonathan has particular expertise in working with insomnia, anxiety disorders, and work-related stress.
+Jonathan has particular expertise in working with insomnia, anxiety disorders, obsessive compulsive disorder, and work-related stress.
 He also has a reputation for working proactively with couples experiencing relationship difficulties.